lethang7794/fcj-serverless-with-cdk-workshop/content/100-introduction/_index.md

 ### Infrastructure as Code

-_Infrastructure as code_ means applying the same rigor of application code development to infrastructure provisioning.
+_Infrastructure as code_ (IaC) means applying the same rigor of application code development to infrastructure provisioning.

 - All configurations should be defined in a declarative way and stored in a source control system, the same as application code.
 - Infrastructure provisioning, orchestration, and deployment should also support the use of the infrastructure as code.

-> [!TIP]
-> Traditionally, infrastructure was/is provisioned using a combination of **scripts** and **manual processes**.
->
-> - Sometimes these scripts were stored in version control systems or documented step by step in text files or run-books.
-> - Often the person writing the run books is not the same person executing these scripts or following through the run-books.
-> - If these scripts or run-books are not updated frequently, they can potentially become a show-stopper in deployments.
-This results in the creation of new environments not always being repeatable, reliable, or consistent.

-### IaC solutions
+### IaC solutions from AWS

 AWS has many solutions to define infrastructure as code: